geoserver/geoserver/doc/en/user/source/services/wms/vendor.rst

 The WMS specification allows only limited filtering of data.
 GeoServer expands the WMS filter capability to match those allowed by WFS.

-The ``filter`` parameter encodes a list of OGC filters (encoded in in XML).
+The ``filter`` parameter specifies a list of OGC filters (encoded in in XML).
 The list is enclosed in () parenthesis.
-When used in a GET request, the XML element brackets need to be URL-encoded.
+When used in a GET request, the XML tag brackets must be URL-encoded.

 If more than one layer is specified in the ``layers`` parameter, then more than one filter can be specified, each corresponding to a layer.